First of all, who are we?

 We then cleaned the hostel, bringing in air and fresh feelings!

-This afternoon we had initially planned to meet and greet locals as an activity to spread the message of Erasmus, but due to the current Covid-19 risks, instead we had a free day in the sunshine!
-We spent time in nature, keeping away from the town which sadly meant no coffee shops!
-But we had to do this to keep safe.
+This afternoon we had to meet and greet locals as an activity to spread the message of Erasmus.
+We had a day in the sunshine!
+We spent time in nature, keeping away from the town.

 It gave us time to enjoy the stunning natural environment on the Isle of Wight.